princenyamadi/princenyamadi/README.md

 Hi there,
-I love coding.
+- I love coding.
-IOT is awesome.
+- Internet Of Things is awesome.
 # Don't doubt your vibe.
 EXCELSIOR!!

 - 🌱 I’m currently learning flutter